 ANUM stands for Authority, Need, Urgency, and Money.
 It’s more of a shuffled version of BANT that puts authority as the main criterion to qualify a prospect than budget.
 It ensures that your reps are speaking to the right person so that they don’t waste their time chasing the dead end.
 It’s best suited for an organization with a complex decision-making hierarchy and hence, can help your team save time and effort.
 The plus point of this framework is that it ensures that you are moving in the right direction.

 With the right sales qualification process, any seller would be able to maximize his/her efforts.
 How capable your team is at qualifying the right prospects for your business can make or break a deal.

-If you think you don’t have the right tool to help you achieve better sales success, or if you think you’re spending too much time on administration, you must consider Kylas sales CRM to simplify your sales process.
+If you think you don’t have the right tools to achieve better sales success, or you’re spending too much time on administration, Kylas is your best bet to simplify your sales process.
+Schedule a demo now!